Hot Fill Washing Machines

 Once this is done you have, in your basin, what is a reasonable representation of how a hot fill would go from your own installation circumstances and it is probably fair to say that the water and the water temperature that you have in the basin is not what you expected.
 Probably pretty far removed from what you expected.

-Most probably you've gotten by now what I'm saying here (again), hot fill is, for most people, a total and utter waste of time and effort and certainly not a reason to buy or not to buy a particular model.
+Most probably you've gotten by now what we are saying here (again), hot fill is, for most people, a total and utter waste of time and effort and certainly not a reason to buy or not to buy a particular model.

 Of course most that are available with a hot fill only do so at one point in the program and, unless you want to stand over the machine and run off perfectly good cold water before it happens to decide to fill on hot, then it's not going to save you a bean or, use any stored hot water really.
 It might fill up your pipes with hot water but that's about all it would do.